 Meiji Yasuda Life Insurance Company

-Established in 1881, Meiji Yasuda has locations in the U.S., China, the U.K., Poland, and Thailand.
+Established in 1881, Meiji Yasuda has locations in the United States, China, the United Kingdom, Poland, and Thailand.

 Meiji Yasuda Life Insurance Company recently agreed to purchase Legal & General America (Banner Life) for $2.3 billion from L&G in the U.K.

-L&G was looking to simplify its business and refocus on its home market in Britain.
+L&G sought to simplify its business and refocus on its home market in the United Kingdom.

-Meiji Yasuda previously acquired The Standard for $5 billion in 2016 and
+Meiji Yasuda previously acquired The Standard for $5 billion in 2016.

-These deals have allowed Japanese insurers to gain a significant foothold in the U.S., diversifying their portfolios and increasing their market reach.
+These deals have enabled Japanese insurers to establish a significant foothold in the U.S., diversifying their portfolios and expanding their market reach.

 Why Are Japanese Insurers Targeting the U.S. Market?